-- 10. Boxing Ontario (director responsible for this policy) and senior staff members are responsible for the implementation of this policy.
-In addition, Boxing Ontario (director responsible for this policy) and senior staff members are responsible for: discouraging and preventing harassment within Boxing Ontario; investigating formal complaints of harassment in a sensitive, responsible and timely manner; imposing appropriate disciplinary or corrective measures when a complaint of harassment has been substantiated, regardless of the position or authority of the offender; providing advice to persons who experience harassment; doing all in their power to support and assist any employer or member of Boxing Ontario who experiences harassment by someone who is not an employee or member of the Boxing Association; making all members and employees of Boxing Ontario aware of the problem of harassment, and in particular, sexual harassment and of the procedures contained in this policy; informing both complainants and respondents of the procedures contained in this policy and of their rights under the law; regularly reviewing the terms of this policy to ensure that they adequately meet the organization's legal obligations and public policy objectives appointing harassment officers and providing the training and resources they need to fulfill their responsibilities under this policy; and appointing unbiased case review panels and appeal bodies and providing the resources and support they need to fulfill their responsibilities under this policy. - 11.
-Every member of Boxing Ontario has a responsibility to play a part in ensuring that the sport environment is free from harassment.
+10. Boxing Ontario (director responsible for this policy) and senior staff members are responsible for the implementation of this policy.
+In addition, Boxing Ontario (director responsible for this policy) and senior staff members are responsible for: - discouraging and preventing harassment within Boxing Ontario; - investigating formal complaints of harassment in a sensitive, responsible and timely manner; - imposing appropriate disciplinary or corrective measures when a complaint of harassment has been substantiated, regardless of the position or authority of the offender; - providing advice to persons who experience harassment; - doing all in their power to support and assist any employer or member of Boxing Ontario who experiences harassment by someone who is not an employee or member of the Boxing Association; - making all members and employees of Boxing Ontario aware of the problem of harassment, and in particular, sexual harassment and of the procedures contained in this policy; - informing both complainants and respondents of the procedures contained in this policy; - informing and resources they need to fulfill their responsibilities under this policy; and - appointing unbiased case review panels and appeal bodies and providing the resources and support they need to fulfill their responsibilities under this policy.

+11. Every member of Boxing Ontario has a responsibility to play a part in ensuring that the sport environment is free from harassment.
 This means not engaging in, allowing, condoning or ignoring behavior contrary to this policy.
-In addition, any member of Boxing Ontario who believes that a fellow member has experienced or is experiencing harassment is encouraged to notify a harassment officer appointed under this policy. - 12.
-In the event that either Boxing Ontario (director responsible for this policy) or the senior staff member are involved in a complaint which is made under this policy, Boxing Ontario's president shall appoint a suitable alternate for the purposes of dealing with the complaint.
+In addition, any member of Boxing Ontario who believes that a fellow member has experienced or is experiencing harassment is encouraged to notify a harassment officer appointed under this policy.

+12. In the event that either Boxing Ontario (director responsible for this policy) or the senior staff member are involved in a complaint which is made under this policy, Boxing Ontario's president shall appoint a suitable alternate for the purposes of dealing with the complaint.